This article is Part 4 of the Mighty Five series!

 St George

 St George is one of the biggest cities in Southern Utah and has tons to do and see.
 There are historical buildings, great food, and plenty of hikes.
 It makes a really fun base for exploring this part of Utah.
-This area has something for everyone.
 Talk to anyone from Utah and I'll bet they have spent a long weekend here, especially in the winter or early spring!

 Sand Hollow State Park

 One of Jake and my favorite spots is Sand Hollow State Park, specifically Sand Hollow Reservoir which is great for boating but not ideal for swimming (read up on Swimmer's Itch).
-The fine red sand is really stunning contrasted to the blue water.
+The fine red sand is really striking in contrast to the blue water.

 Snow Canyon State Park

 I also love Snow Canyon State Park where you can spend the day (or night) trekking across petrified sand dunes or exploring deep lava tubes.
 I really love state parks if you can't tell!
-I think they are the hidden gems of Utah and probably most states!
+I think they are the hidden gems of Utah.

 Tuacahn Ampitheatre

 Right by Snow Canyon is the coolest theatre I've ever been to.
 It is an outdoor theatre built right into a gorgeous red rock canyon.
-Plus the shows they put on are super high quality (and often involve water and fireworks which is always a good time).
+The shows are high quality (and often involve water and fireworks which is always a good time).
 On this trip my friend Nat and I saw Joseph and the Amazing Technicolour Dreamcoat!
 It was fantastic aaaand David Archuleta was playing Joseph which was so sick.

 Check out the first 3 articles of the Mighty Five series here!